BRICS CCI Annual Recognition Awards 2024 to be hosted on 19th January 2024 - www.lokmattimes.com

 BRICS CCI Annual Recognition Awards 2024 to be hosted on 19th January 2024

-PNN New Delhi [India], January 16: The stage is set for a momentous occasion as the BRICS Chamber of ...
+New Delhi (India), January 17: The stage is set for a momentous occasion as the BRICS Chamber of Commerce ...

 The awards, under the overarching theme “Invest in our Planet,” will honor remarkable achievements, recognizing special contributions in Academia, Business, Community, Media, and Policy Making from various BRICS nations.
 This prestigious occasion will feature esteemed Chief Guests, including the former President of India, Shri Ram Nath Kovind, who has kindly consented to be the Chief Guest of the inaugural and award ceremony.
 Maharaja Dr. Karan Singh and Shri Manoj Sinha, along with Shri PP Choudhary as the Keynote Speaker, will share their insights with the distinguished audience.